 Let's look at each expense in closer detail.

 The first thing you need to know is that WooCommerce is a plugin.

 It's not a fully-featured eCommerce store, so you'll need a WordPress site that can officially use plugins to access it.
 This means choosing a host for your store.

 WordPress Hosting can be as cheap or expensive as you want it to be.
-Ultimately, there are a lot of different hosting providers out there, including SiteGround, Pressable, and Blueohst (read our Bluehost review) – all recommended by WooCommerce.
+Ultimately, there are a lot of different hosting providers out there, including SiteGround, Dreamhost, and WP Engine (read our WP Engine review) – all recommended by WooCommerce.

 WordPress also offers a business plan which allows you to upload plugins.

 Hosts generally offer different packages depending on the kind of store you want to run.
 The bigger and more luxurious your store, the more expensive your WooCommerce foundations will be.